Nonlinear Anisotropic Degenerate Parabolic-Hyperbolic Equations with Stochastic Forcing: Existence of Solutions to the Uniformly Parabolic Equations

 We consider the linearization:

 By the Duhamel formula, we use the following iteration scheme:

 where the convolution is in $\x$ only, and $G_{n - 1}$ is the parametrix of the parabolic equation:

-Then the existence and uniqueness follow by a fixed-point argument, as in \cite[\S 4]{GR2000}, by using the additional obvious estimates on the parametrix:
+Then the existence and uniqueness follow by a fixed-point argument, as in \cite[\S 4]{GR2000}, by using the additional direct estimates on the parametrix:

 where $G$ is the standard heat kernel (with $\A \equiv 0$).
-These bounds hold because, by scaling $t$, we see that the eigenvalues of the operator (on the compact domain $\mathbb{T}^d$) when $\A \equiv 0$ must be larger than that $\A\ge 0$.
+These bounds hold because, by scaling $t$, we see that the eigenvalues of the operator (on the compact domain $\mathbb{T}^d$) when $\A \equiv 0$ must be larger than those when $\A\ge 0$.

 Consider $\FF$ with linear growth in $u$.
-Then we can estimate $\norm{u}_{L^p(\mathbb{T}^d)}^p$ by using Young's convolution inequality and Minkowski's inequality as follows:
+Then we can estimate $\norm{u}_{L^p}^p$ by using Young's convolution inequality and Minkowski's inequality as follows:

 By the Burkholder--Davis--Gundy inequality, Minkowski's inequality, and Jensen's inequality, we see that